Panrong/st4ml/README.md

-The main idea is to first assign the trajectories to the road segments and then find the average speed for each segment.
+The application can be realized in three steps: (1) select the trajectories of interest from a gigantic trajectory dataset, (2) assign the selected trajectories to the road segments, and (3) find the average speed for each segment.
 For simplicity, we assume that the trajectories are already projected to the roads in this example.
 Note that ST4ML provides a [map-matching](https://github.com/Panrong/st4ml/blob/instance/docs/examples.md#map-matching) function to deal with noisy trajectories.

-The application can be implemented in the following steps:
+The detailed implementation is as follows:

 ### Environment Setup
 To develop applications with ST4ML, ensure the following pre-requisites are installed: